 These classic-style gas mowers are not without their flaws.
 The 20340 is downright loud.
 We measured a noise level of 81 decibels while operating this model, which is substantially louder than many battery models.
 This gas beast is great with shorter, well-maintained grass, but when we ran it in foot-tall grass, it bogged down, especially when the grass was wet.
 It did substantially better in five or six-inch grass, but we still had to go back over a few spots to get a clean cut.
 Gas motors bring several issues that battery models do not.
 They have oil tanks, fuel tanks, carburetors, and spark plugs, and all of these components need to be cleaned, drained, maintained, and/or stabilized while not in use for long periods.
 CO2 fumes can be toxic for humans, and when you're running one of these motors while walking back and forth in a small area, you are breathing a lot more CO2 than you would with a battery mower — which is zero.
 Drawbacks aside, if you know your way around gas motors, you don't want to wait for batteries to recharge or deal with multiple batteries, and if you want the ultimate in performance, this is the lawn mower for you.

 Toro replaced the 20340 model with their newer 21465 model.
-It has all the same great features but has a redesigned deck with Vortex technology engineered to provide more airflow to improve mulching performance.
+It has all the same great features but a redesigned deck with Vortex technology engineered to deliver more airflow and improve mulching performance.

 The SmartStow Recycler 20304 is powerful, makes clean cuts, and handles like a dream.
 Credit: The GearLab Team

 The Troy-Bilt TB110 is a trusty and affordable gas mower that offers a quality cut and easy maneuverability.
-It provided the most consistently clean, even cuts in our tests, using time-tested technology and a well-respected Briggs & Stratton engine that we expect to last for a decade or more.
+It provided the cleanest, most consistent cuts in our tests, using time-tested technology and a well-respected Briggs & Stratton engine that we expect to last for a decade or more.
 Its sturdy steel deck resists flexing, and large back wheels make it easy to maneuver.
 The single included blade excels in mulching and bagging tests, transitioning effortlessly between the two settings.
-It also performs exceptionally well in damp grass conditions, outshining other mowers in the test.
+It also performs exceptionally well on damp grass, outshining other mowers in the test.
 And we appreciate that it's put together with parts that are easy to replace.

 SPECIFICATIONS